Retrieval Augmentation for Deep Neural Networks: Implementation Details

 \section{Implementation Details}

 We compare our two models, named Image Captioning through Retrieval (ICR) and Sentiment Analysis through Retrieval (SAR), against a vanilla encoder-decoder model with neural attention, and a vanilla attention-based LSTM, respectively.
-The differences between the baselines and our models are the aforementioned approaches: (i) the LSTM’s memory state being initialized with the target of the nearest input, and (ii) the multi-level attention mechanism.
+The differences between the baselines and our models are in the aforementioned approaches: (i) the LSTM’s memory state initialized with the target of the nearest input, and (ii) the multi-level attention mechanism.

-In image captioning, we use a pre-trained ResNet on ImageNet as the encoder, without finetuning, together with a standard LSTM as decoder, with one hidden layer and 512 units.
+In image captioning, we use a ResNet model pre-trained on the ImageNet dataset as the encoder, without finetuning, together with a standard LSTM as the decoder, with one hidden layer and 512 units.
 For each input image, the ResNet encoder extracts the current image features $V=[v_{1},..., v_{k}]$ (2048 x 146$D$) and performs average pooling to obtain the global image feature $\bar{v}= \frac{1}{K}\sum_{i=1}^{K} v_{i}$ (that corresponds to $r_x$).
-The initial hidden state of the LSTM is then initialized with an affine transformation of the image feature $h_0= W_{ih}\bar{v}$ (512$D$).
+The initial hidden state of the LSTM is then initialized with an affine transformation of the image representation $h_0= W_{ih}\bar{v}$ (512$D$).
 The initial memory state $m_0$ is also initialized in the same way, with $m_0= W_{im}\bar{v}$ for the baseline model.
 For the ICR model, $m_0$ is initialized with the retrieved target (Eq. \ref{eq3}), corresponding to the first reference caption of the retrieved nearest image.
 At each time-step $t$, the LSTM receives as input the fastText embedding of the current word in the caption (300$D$), concatenated with the corresponding attention context vector (512$D$).
-The baseline model uses the visual context vector $c_{t}$ and the ICR model uses the multi-level context vector $\hat{c_{t}}$.
+The baseline model uses the visual context vector $c_{t}$, and the ICR model uses the multi-level context vector $\hat{c_{t}}$.
 In the particular case of the multi-level attention mechanism, the image features $V$ receive an affine transformation before passing through Eq. \ref{eq4} to ensure the same dimensionality of the retrieved target in order to compute Eq. \ref{eq9}.
-Finally, the current output word probability is computed with an affine transformation with dropout rate of 0.5, followed by a softmax layer.
+Finally, the current output word probability is computed from the LSTM hidden state, processed through a dropout operation with rate of 0.5, and followed by an affine transformation and a final softmax normalization.